Kimigayo

 "Kimigayo" (君が代) is the national anthem of Japan.
-The lyrics are from a waka poem written by an unnamed author in the Heian period (794–1185), making the lyrics of Kimigayo the oldest lyrics out of any national anthem, and the current melody was chosen in 1880, replacing an unpopular melody composed by John William Fenton in 1869.
-While the title "Kimigayo" is usually translated as "His Majesty's Reign,” no official translation of the title or lyrics have been established in law.
+The lyrics are from a waka poem written by an unnamed author in the Heian period (794–1185), making the lyrics of "Kimigayo" the oldest lyrics of any national anthem.
+The current melody was chosen in 1880, replacing an unpopular melody composed by John William Fenton in 1869.
+While the title "Kimigayo" is usually translated as "His Majesty's Reign", no official translation of the title or lyrics have been established in law.

-From 1888 to 1945, Kimigayo served as the national anthem of the Empire of Japan.
-When the Empire accepted the Potsdam Declaration and came under Allied occupation, Emperor Shōwa retained the throne, and Kimigayo remained the de facto national anthem to preserve the Japanese monarchy.
-The passage of the Act on the National Flag and Anthem in 1999 officially recognized it as both the national and imperial anthem.
+From 1888 to 1945, "Kimigayo" served as the national anthem of the Empire of Japan.
+When the Empire accepted the Potsdam Declaration and came under Allied occupation, Emperor Shōwa (Hirohito) retained the throne, and "Kimigayo" remained the de facto national anthem to preserve the Japanese monarchy.
+The 1999 Act on National Flag and Anthem officially recognized it as the national anthem.

 Etymology

-"Kimi" has been used to indicate the Emperor of Japan or one's lord (i.e., master) since at least the Heian period.
-For example, the protagonist (光源氏, Hikaru Genji) of the Tale of Genji is also called (光の君 or 光君, "Hikaru no Kimi" or "Hikaru-gimi").
-Before the Nara period, the emperor was often called "ohkimi" (great lord); so it is controversial whether or not the word "kimi" in "kimigayo" had meant "emperor" originally.

-"Kimi" also means "my dear" as female emperor Genmei wrote about her lover in a poem in Manyoshu (vol.1 no.78).
+The pronoun (君, kimi) has been used to indicate the Emperor of Japan or one's lord (i.e., master) since at least the Heian period.
+For example, the protagonist Hikaru Genji (光源氏) of the Tale of Genji is also called 'Hikaru no Kimi' (光の君) or 'Hikaru-gimi' (光君).
+Before the Nara period, the emperor was often called ohkimi ("great lord"), so it is controversial whether or not the word kimi in Kimigayo had the specific original meaning of "emperor".
+Kimi also means "my dear" as female emperor Genmei wrote about her lover in a poem in Man'yōshū (vol. 1, no. 78).

 In the Kamakura period, "Kimigayo" was used as a festive song among samurai, and then became popular among the people in the Edo period.
-In the later part of the Edo period, "Kimigayo" was used in the Ōoku (harem of Edo Castle, current Tokyo Imperial Palace) and Satsuma-han (current Kagoshima Prefecture) as a common festive new year song.
-In those contexts, "kimi" never meant the emperor, but only the Tokugawa shōgun, the Shimazu clan as rulers of the Satsuma-han, guests of honour, or all members of a festive drinking party.
+In the later part of the Edo period, "Kimigayo" was used in the Ōoku (harem of Edo Castle, now the Tokyo Imperial Palace) and Satsuma-han (current Kagoshima Prefecture) as a common festive New Year song.
+In those contexts, kimi never referred to the emperor but the Tokugawa shōgun, the Shimazu clan as rulers of the Satsuma-han, guests of honour, or all members of a festive drinking party.
 After the Meiji Restoration, samurai from Satsuma-han controlled the Imperial Japanese government, and they adopted "Kimigayo" as the national anthem of Japan.
 From this time until the Japanese defeat at the end of World War II, "Kimigayo" was understood to mean the long reign of the Emperor.
 With the adoption of the Constitution of Japan in 1947, the Emperor became no longer a sovereign who ruled by divine right, but a human who is a symbol of the state and of the unity of the people as a constitutional monarch.
 The Ministry of Education did not give any new meanings for "Kimigayo" after the war; this allowed the song to mean the Japanese people.
 The Ministry also did not formally renounce the pre-war meaning of "Kimigayo".